 The #1 most important skill every flower gardener needs to master + how to create the healthiest and most productive garden possible.

 Everything you need to know to cultivate cut flowers including transplanting, pruning, nutrition, watering and more.

 How to approach the most common flower gardening challenges (including pests and disease) with confidence and ease.

-The nitty gritty on how to grow fourteen of the most sought-after flowers included roses, peonies, clematis and many more.
+The nitty gritty on how to grow fifteen of the most sought after flowers included garden roses, peonies, clematis and many more.